jeremievalili/quote-generator/README.md

 # quote-generator

-A Javascript application to generate somes beautiful quotes ^-^
+A Javascript application to generate somes beautiful quotes ^-^ with the API of https://forismatic.com/en/

+Sometimes the loading can take time.
+Please be patient until the quote appear.

 HTML5 / CSS3 / FontAwesome (to get icons) / Async Fetch request / API and more.